polakowo/vectorbt/README.md

 * Analyze time series and engineer new features for **ML models**
 * Supercharge pandas and your favorite tools to run much faster
 * Visualize strategy performance using **interactive charts and dashboards** (both in Jupyter and browser)
-* Fetch and process data periodically, send Telegram notifications, and more
+* Fetch and process data periodically, send Telegram notifications, and more :fire:

 ## Installation